 In this video, Dr El Parker, Principal Lecturer in Disaster Management and Course Director for MSc programmes at Coventry University, along with Paul Amos, a lecturer with extensive experience managing emergency incidents at a strategic level, welcome you to this Coventry University Online taster course and share how society’s view of risk has changed.

-This short course is the introductory two-week course for a program in Risk Incidents and Leadership which forms part of MSc Emergency Management & Resilience online degree at Coventry University delivered on FutureLearn.
+This short course is the introductory two-week course for a program in Risk Incidents and Leadership, which forms part of both the MSc Emergency Management and Resilience and the MSc Disaster Management and Resilience online degrees at Coventry University, delivered via FutureLearn.

 This week …